vishalgimhan/MachineLearning-Projects/README.md

 - **Model Training**: A Logistic Regression model is trained on the data.

 - **Model Evaluation**: The model achieves an accuracy of 95.5% in predicting mobile price ranges.

+**11. Customer Churn - Classification Model**

+- **Preprocessing**: Missing values were imputed using different methods, including mean, mode, and KNN imputation.
+Scalling using Standard Scaler

+- **Feature Engineering**: Most importance features were selected with the Random Forest's built in feature.
+New features were created to enhance the predictive power of the model.

+- **Encoding Categorical Variables**: Categorical variables were encoded using techniques like one-hot encoding to convert them into numerical format.

+- **Model Selection**: Various machine learning algorithms were used, including Logistic Regression, Decision Trees, and Random Forest.

+- **Model Performance**: The models were evaluated using metrics such as accuracy, precision, recall, and F1-score.
+The Decision Tree and Random Forest models showed better performance compared to Logistic Regression.